eurekaclinical/aiw-neo4j-etl/README.md

 ```

 ## License
 Unlike other Eureka!
-Clinical projects, this one is available under [GNU Public License version 3](http://www.gnu.org/licenses/gpl-3.0-standalone.html) due to the licensing of the Neo4j libraries on which this project depends.
+Clinical projects, this one is available under [GNU General Public License version 3](http://www.gnu.org/licenses/gpl-3.0-standalone.html) due to the licensing of the Neo4j libraries on which this project depends.